 Is 706 a Good Credit Score?

-A 706 FICO® Score is considered “Fair”.
-Mortgage, auto, and personal loans are somewhat difficult to get with a 706 Credit Score.
-Lenders normally don't do business with borrowers that have fair credit because it's too risky.
+A 706 FICO® Score is considered “Good”.
+Mortgage, auto, and personal loans are relatively easy to get with a 706 Credit Score.
+Lenders like to do business with borrowers that have Good credit because it's less risky.

 A 706 Credit Score means: